inceptusp/rssreader/README.md

-# rssreader
+# RSS Reader
- 📰 A RSS reader webapp
+A RSS aggregator webapp.
+It is the front-end for [RSSReaderServer](https://github.com/ayrtoncavalieri/RSSReaderServer)